Scupi: Excavations

 The excavations on the archaeological site started in the period between the two World Wars.
 Radoslav Gruić discovered the early Christian basilica in 1925 and the most important discovery was made by Nikola Vulić, a Serbian archeologist, when he found the ancient Macedonian theater.
 Nikola Vulić was the archeologist that published most about Scupi.

-Excavations on the site were done in 1959–61 by Duje Rendić-Miočević that were published in 1981 and by Ivan Mikulčić published in 1971 and 1973.
+Excavations on the site were conducted in 1959–61 by Duje Rendić-Miočević that were published in 1981 and by Ivan Mikulčić, published in 1971 and 1973.
+According to archaeologist Mikulčić, Scupi was once twice the size of Stobi, five times larger than Heraclea near Bitola, and nine times larger than Bargala near Štip, making it the largest known Roman settlement in the region.

 The Museum of the City of Skopje began new excavation and conservation work on the site from 1966 led by Milutin Garašanin.
 From 1980 the person responsible for the excavation and conservation work on the site is Dušanka Koraćević.

 In July 2008, a well-preserved statue of the Roman goddess Venus was found.
 The statue measures 1.7 m in height.

 The Illyrian tribe Albanoi is attested in an ancient funeral inscription in Scupi It was excavated in 1931 by Nikola Vulić and its text was curated and published in 1982 by Borka Dragojević-Josifovska.
 The inscription in Latin reads "POSIS MESTYLU F[ILIUS] FL[AVIA] DELVS MVCATI F[ILIA] DOM[O] ALBANOP[OLI] IPSA DELVS" ("Posis Mestylu, son of Flavia, daughter of Delus Mucati, who comes from Albanopolis").
 It dates to the end of the 1st century CE and the beginning of the 2nd century CE.
 Dragojević-Josifovska added two lines to the existing reading: VIVA P(OSUIT) SIBI/ ET VIRO SUO.
-Delus Mucati is an Illyrian name and his home region was Albanopolis (domo Albanopoli).
 Dragojević-Josifovska proposed that like others he had settled in Macedonia from southern Illyria.

 Buildings

 There are four building periods.
 The first is the time of the alleged camp of two legions from 168 BC.
 The second is the foundation of the Roman colonia that ended with the invasion by the Goths in AD 269.
 The third period is most distinguished and is represented by the remains of one civil basilica, a complex of baths (thermae) and one townhouse.
 The last, the fourth period that begins roughly after the invasion by the Ostrogoths from AD 472 or 489 is represented by remains of an early Christian basilica and a townhouse with apse.
 Scupi was completely destroyed in AD 518.
 Today, only the early Christian basilica, the civil basilica, the baths and townhouses along the road are recognizable.
 The Roman theatre is completely decayed.